-For decades, the Water Authority has actively assessed a variety of potential solutions to complex ecological and water supply issues in the Bay-Delta, the largest estuary on the West Coast and the hub of massive state and federal water projects that serve tens of millions of residents.
-Consistent with state policy, the Water Authority also has drastically reduced the region’s reliance on water from the Bay-Delta.
+For decades, the San Diego County Water Authority has actively assessed a variety of potential solutions to complex ecological and water supply issues in the Sacramento-San Joaquin Bay-Delta, the largest estuary on the West Coast and the hub of massive state and federal water projects that serve tens of millions of residents.

 Water Authority Letters:

 - Updated Water Authority Board Bay-Delta and WaterFix Policy Principles (2018)

 - Water Authority Board Bay-Delta Policy Principles (2012)